 Line-up (5-3-2): Goram – Malpas, Gough (Speedie 87), Narey, McLeish, MacLeod – McStay (McClair 56), Aitken (c), I. Ferguson (Durie 76) – Gallacher, Johnston

-A slightly depleted Scotland squad were too lightweight for Italy in this friendly encounter.
+A slightly depleted Scotland squad proved too lightweight for Italy in this friendly encounter.
 The hosts probably dominated to a greater extent in the first half than they did in the final 45 minutes, though both goals came after the break.
 Gough was adjudged, softly, to have fouled Serena for Giannini’s spot-kick goal, and later they added a second through a fine header.
 Roxburgh opted for a rare 5-3-2 formation in which he experimented somewhat with several players.

 08.02.1989, Tsíreio Stádio (Limassol)